-The principal decisions made by the Board of Directors during the year ended 31 March 2020 were:
+The principal decisions made by the Board of Directors during the year ended 31 March 2021 were:

-- · Lifecycle and major maintenance expenditure - Reinstatement of mothballed areas at Hillpark Secondary School and additional shower changing facilities at Smithycroft Secondary School - Payment of dividends
+- · Lifecycle and major maintenance expenditure - · Payment of dividends

 Life cycle and major maintenance expenditure is planned following asset condition surveys to maintain the accommodation at the required statutory and contractual standards.
 It is also to ensure the asset will meet the required contractual standards at the end of the concession.
 The delivery of these works is carefully planned with the maintenance and operations contractors and client, to ensure minimum disruption to the users of the accommodation and the safety of the contractor's employees.